-Providing that the package is commercially justifiable, you can employ family members in your business.
+As long as it can be justified commercially, you can employ family members in your business.
 They can be remunerated with a salary, and possibly also with benefits such as a company car or medical insurance.
 You can also make payments into a registered pension scheme.

 Family members may also be taken into partnership, thereby gaining more flexibility in profit allocation.
 Taking your non-minor children into partnership and gradually reducing your own involvement as their contribution increases can be a very tax-efficient way of passing on the family business.
-However, be aware that bringing family members into your business may put family wealth at risk if, for example, the business were to fail.
+Of course, you should be aware that this could put your whole family wealth at risk, if the business were to fail.